HDBAPro/cgmsim/README.md

+THIS WILL NEED SOME FORMATTING, sorry for the mathematical formulas in their current state !

 CGM trace generator
 ===================
 This little application is simulating in an extremely basic way the effects food and insulin analogs on continuous glucose monitor (CGM) curve in type 1 diabetes (T1D).
 It uses Nightscout as an input and visualization method.